bowman2001/perplexdoc/content/doc/plugin/_index.md

     pre: electrical_services
 ---

-You can place your own lead paragraph here before the attribute *p-lead* and the *more tag*.
+You can place your own lead paragraph here before the attribute _p-lead_ and the _more tag_.
 If you don't want to use special styling, just remove the attribute.
-{.p-lead} <!--more-->
+{.p-first} <!--more-->